 Before you start

 An active subscription or trial for one of the following Malwarebytes Endpoint Protection platform products:

 - Malwarebytes Endpoint Detection and Response

 - Malwarebytes Incident Response

-- The IP address of your virtual machine.
+The IP address of your appliance.

 - Network access between one of your Malwarebytes syslog communication endpoints and a SIEM or syslog server.
 TCP over port 514 is used by default.

 Fill in the following information about your appliance: